 If you're looking for the best vantage point to see the fireworks, consider taking one of the many New Year's Eve boat cruises.
-We recommend the Speakeasy New Year's Cruise—usually one of the first to sell out.
 Don your flapper dress or suit and cruise around highlights like Alcatraz, the Golden Gate Bridge, and the San Francisco skyline, all while enjoying live music and casino games.

 You probably know Lake Tahoe as an ultra-popular ski destination, but did you know it's actually an incredible New Year's Eve destination?
 If you like aprés ski culture, this is the place for you.

 Ring in the new year in a gorgeous alpine setting, with plenty of resorts offering glitzy parties.
-Plus, the annual Snowglobe Music Festival runs over December 29 – 31, 2018 and offers an epic closing celebration.
-If you're interested, 3-day tickets are currently on sale for $199.
+Watch a spectacular fireworks show from the beach or check out the annual Snowglobe Music Festival which runs over New Year's Eve from the 29th to the 31st, 2021 and offers an epic closing celebration.

 We all know the Big Easy knows how to party.
 Well, New Year's Eve is no exception.

 Unsurprisingly, the center of all the action in New Orleans is the French Quarter.
 Head down to Jackson Square to watch the "Baby New Year" drop from Jax Brewery (no traditional ball here), and then party the night away on Bourbon Street!
 If that's not your scene, check out some live jazz or attend one of the many cocktail parties at area hotels and clubs.